|IT Based Tactics||✓|

-Corvallis Police Department (much like their counterparts in Albany, Salem, Eugene, and Portland) has conducted reverse stings to combat consumer-level demand.
+The Corvallis Police Department (CPD), much like their counterparts in Albany, Salem, Eugene, and Portland, has conducted reverse stings to combat consumer-level demand.
 In June 2013, eight male sex buyers between the ages of 21 and 51 were arrested in a single operation.
-The web-based reverse sting was conducted by the CPD with assistance from the Benton County Sheriff’s Office and the Albany Police Department.
+The web-based reverse sting was conducted by the CPD with assistance from the Benton County Sheriff’s Office (BSCO) and the Albany Police Department.
 Undercover investigators posted a decoy advertisement to a website offering commercial sex, and over the course of the 10-hour operation, received “numerous phone calls from men trying to arrange to meet with [a] female prostitute.”
-As the men arrived and made an explicit offer of money for sexual services, they were arrested by police.
-The johns’ mugshots, names, ages, and hometowns were released to media outlets.
+As the men arrived and made an explicit offer of money for sexual services, they were arrested.
+The identities, images, ages, and hometowns of arrested sex buyers were released to media outlets.
 All eight suspects were either booked and released from the Benton County Jail or cited and released at the scene.
-In November 2017, the Corvallis Police Department helped Albany police in a similar sting that targeted sex providers and customers, and found five of the 10 customers who were arrested were from Corvallis.

 - “8 Men Arrested in Prostitution Sting”, ABC/KEZI-TV 9, June 9 2013.